From Jimi Hendrix to Jimmy Page: 10 of rock and roll’s most iconic guitars

 Also known to play a Gretsch, Harrison’s choice of guitar is so indicative of his off-beat and whip-smart nature.
 The 12-string Rickenbacker is a joyous piece of equipment and was gifted to Harrison by the owner of the company who gave it to them on their first US tour.

 Harrison fell in love with the guitar and it was used regularly during the Fab Four’s tenure.
 Just like below as the play the NME awards in 1964.
+There’s no doubt that Harrison’s unique style helped propel the band on to their Godlike status.

 Kurt Cobain’s ‘Jag-Stang’